fluiddyn/transonic/README.rst

 .. warning ::

-  Transonic is still in a early stage (see our `roadmap
+  Transonic is still in an active development stage (see our `roadmap
   <https://transonic.readthedocs.io/en/latest/roadmap.html>`_).
 Remarks and
   suggestions are very welcome.

-  In particular, Transonic is now only able to use the Pythran and Cython compilers.
-So you are not going to be able to use Numba with this version of Transonic.

   However, Transonic is now really usable, useful and used "in production" in `FluidSim <https://bitbucket.org/fluiddyn/fluidsim>`_ and `FluidFFT